Ebullism

-Ebullism is the formation of gas bubbles in bodily fluids due to reduced environmental pressure, for example at high altitude.
-It occurs because a system of liquid and gas at equilibrium will see a net conversion of liquid to gas as pressure lowers; for example, liquids reach their boiling point at lower temperatures when the pressure on them is lowered.
+Ebullism is the formation of water vapour bubbles in bodily fluids due to reduced environmental pressure, usually at extreme high altitude.
+It occurs because a system of liquid and gas at equilibrium will see a net conversion of liquid to gas as pressure lowers; for example, liquids reach their boiling points at lower temperatures when the pressure on them is lowered.
+The injuries and disorder caused by ebullism is also known as ebullism syndrome.
+Ebullism will expand the volume of the tissues, but the vapour pressure of water at temperatures in which a human can survive is not sufficient to rupture skin or most other tissues encased in skin.

+Ebullism produces predictable injuries, which may be survivable if treated soon enough, and is often accompanied by complications caused by rapid decompression, such as decompression sickness and a variety of barotrauma injuries.
+Persons at risk are astronauts and high altitude aviators, for whom it is an occupational hazard.

 Symptoms

-Symptoms of ebullism include bubbles in the membranes of the mouth and eyes, swelling of the skin, and bubbles in the blood.
-Blood circulation and breathing may be impaired or stopped.
-The brain tissue may be starved of oxygen because of blockage of arteries, and the lungs may swell and hemorrhage.
-Death results unless recompression is rapid enough to reduce the bubbles before tissue damage occurs.
+Symptoms of ebullism include bubbles in the membranes of the mouth and eyes, swelling of the soft tissues with possible bruising, and bubbles in the blood.
+Blood circulation and breathing may be impaired or stopped by cardiac vapour lock.
+The brain tissue may be starved of oxygen because of blockage of arteries resulting in rapid loss of consciousness, and the lungs may swell and hemorrhage.
+Death results unless recompression is rapid enough to restore oxygenation and reduce the bubbles before excessive tissue damage occurs.
+Head exposure may result in freezing of the corneal surface of the eye, impairing vision.

+Other signs and symptoms of rapid decompression injury may also be present.

+Complications

+A decompression event leading to ebullism will cause acute anoxemia and is likely to cause other decompression injuries such as decompression sickness and possibly one or more forms of decompression barotrauma.